 Gestational trophoblastic diseases: 4.
 Presentation with persistent low positive human chorionic gonadotropin test results

-Cole, Laurence A., Khanlian, Sarah A., Giddings, Almareena, Butler, Stephen A., Muller, Carolyn Y., Hammond, Charles and Kohorn, Ernest I. (2006) Gestational trophoblastic diseases: 4.
+Cole, Laurence A. and Khanlian, Sarah A. and Giddings, Almareena and Butler, Stephen A. and Muller, Carolyn Y. and Hammond, Charles and Kohorn, Ernest I. (2006) Gestational trophoblastic diseases: 4.
 Presentation with persistent low positive human chorionic gonadotropin test results.
 Gynecologic Oncology, 102 (2). pp. 165-172.
 ISSN 0090-8258

 Full text is not in this repository.

 |Date Deposited:||22 Jun 2009 10:12|